graeme-a-stewart/cpp-concurrency/doc/05-TBBContainers.md

 One of the problems faced by programmers in a parallel environment is that Standard Template Library containers are not generally thread safe.
 Concurrent writes to STL containers will often corrupt them.
 So, usually, access to such containers has to be protected by a mutex.
 However, this makes the container a bottleneck and may slow down a threaded application.

 Threaded Building Blocks offers another way, which is to introduce concurrency friendly containers.
-These containers support as much as possible of the STL interface, but not all STL operations are present as some of these are inherently difficult to make safely concurrent.
+These containers support as much as possible of the STL interface; however, not all STL operations are present as some of these are inherently difficult to make safely concurrent.

 There are two strategies to make such containers: